Cray-HPE/docs-csm/operations/compute_rolling_upgrades/Troubleshoot_a_Failed_CRUS_Session_Due_to_Bad_Parameters.md

 # Troubleshoot a Failed CRUS Session Because of Bad Parameters

 **Note:** CRUS is deprecated in CSM 1.2.0.
-It will be removed in CSM 1.3.0 and replaced with BOS V2, which will provide similar functionality.
+It will be removed in a future CSM release and replaced with BOS V2, which will provide similar functionality.

 A CRUS session must be deleted and recreated if it does not start or complete because of parameters having incorrect values.